Filip-Rak/Discrete-Modelling/README.md

 ### Project Structure
 - **Controller**: A class that manages the operation of the entire program, coordinating interactions between other components.
-- **Visualization**: Responsible for visualizing the LGA automaton process using the SFML library.
+- **Visualization**: Responsible for visualizing the LBM automaton process using the SFML library.
 - **UI**: Handles the positioning of the graphical user interface (GUI) using the TGUI library.
 - **Automaton**: Implements the sequential model of the LBM cellular automaton.
 - **AutomatonCUDA**: Implements the LBM automaton model using the GPU on the CUDA platform.